carbon-language/carbon-lang/docs/design/generics/overview.md

 Recall, from
-[the "Difference between templates and generics" section above](#difference-between-templates-and-generics), that we fully check functions with generic arguments at the time they are defined, while functions with template arguments can use information from the caller.
+[the "Difference between templates and generics" section above](#difference-between-templates-and-generics), that we fully check functions with generic parameters at the time they are defined, while functions with template parameters can use information from the caller.

 If you have a value of a generic type, you need to provide constraints on that